bloodsky/OnMyWay/README.md

 # Splitting work

+Everything is done by focusing on primary use case as you can see in this and the next topic (Time spent).
+Our research is done all on library, API and problems related to our main goal.
+(Where is my bus?)

+**Adapting dynamically ..

+was fundamental for us.
+We started with an idea too broad and based on the research conducted we managed to improve the shot Just look by yourself :

+**Following the project plan

 > D'Amico

 - Server side

   - Volley library understanding.
 Problems with async task and backthread empty structure.

-  Problems are related to : basic knowledge of async in Android.
+  - Problems are related to : basic knowledge of async in Android.

 > Fanfano